pytorch/tutorials/README.md

 3. Create a thumbnail in the index file using a command like `.. galleryitem:: beginner/your_tutorial.py`.
 (This is a custom directive.
 Argument should be a full path to the python file without a slash at the beginning.)

 In case you prefer to write your tutorial in jupyter, you can use [this script](https://gist.github.com/chsasank/7218ca16f8d022e02a9c0deb94a310fe) to convert the notebook to python file.
 After conversion and addition to the project, please make sure the sections headings etc are in logical order.

+## Building

+- Start with installing torch and torchvision.
+Install other requirements using `pip install -r requirements.txt`
+- Then you can build using `make docs`.
+This will download the data, execute the tutorials and build the documentation to `docs/` directory.
+However, this will take about 30-60 min based on your system.
+- You can skip the execution by running `make html-noplot` to build html documentation to `_build/html`.
+This way, you can quickly preview your tutorial.